gardener/gardener/docs/development/logging.md

 ### Messages

 - Log messages should be static.
 Don't put variable content in there, i.e., no `fmt.Sprintf` or string concatenation (`+`).
 Use key-value pairs instead.
 - Log messages should be capitalized.
-Note: this contrasts with error messages, that should not be capitalized.
+Note: This contrasts with error messages, that should not be capitalized.
 However, both should not end with a punctuation mark.

 ### Keys and Values